Willicious/RetroLemmini/README.md

 # =============== PROPOSED FEATURES/BUGFIXES ================

-# Java base / File system:

-The data/root.lzp zip file will be removed altogether - all files will be loaded from "resources", no need to extract / patch / etc.
-In turn, this should remove the need to load RetroLemmini in a particular Java version

-* In fact, I think this has already been fixed, but it's definitely worth updating the file system anyway

 # Timebombers:

-These will need to be updated
-Either they should be level-side optional, or the two should exist as separate skills.
 Being player-side optional causes the following issues:

 * Instabombers cannot be assigned during the first 5 seconds of the level, or the Timebomber option will break the level
 * Replays currently record at point of assignment for both, so - when shared with another user - th replay will break if that user has the opposite option

-Even if we could fix the above (there's really no sensible way to fix the first of these issues), it seems more appropriate to make Timebombers/Instabombers a design choice rather than a player choice
+Even if we could fix the above (there's really no sensible way to fix the first of these issues), it seems more appropriate to make Timebombers/Instabombers a design choice rather than a player choice.

+With that said, we could maybe fix the second issue by checking which option is active each time a Bomber is assigned, and then write the countdown to the replay as well.
+Then, at least replays would be option-independent.

+We could also adjust the player-side setting to "by level" or "always instabombers", then make it design-side optional.
+The problem with this is that there is no dedicated level editor, so the designer would have to manually enter it into the level's .ini file via a text editor.

+I'll get community feedback on this before going ahead with any drastic changes, but may at least see about the replay bug in the meantime.

 # Settings Menu: